|Samantha MacKenzie, Creator.|

 Remember, it took Claire and Jamie the better part of their first year to make their initial journey just in the first book.
 Even with modern transport, the order of the locations in the book would literally have us going up/down/up and around in a couple of circles, and would not be practical or possible in one week!
 What we do, whenever possible, is to go to the locations of the first book early in the tour, Culloden quite late in the tour, then finish with Edn.
 There is a logical flow to our tour.Back to top

-WHAT LEVEL OF WALKING/FITNESS WILL THERE BE ON OUR *PRE-SCHEDULED TOURS?
+>WHAT LEVEL OF FITNESS IS REQUIRED ON OUR *PRE-SCHEDULED TOURS?

 Footwear For All Tours: You will need walking boots or shoes with ankle support for some days.
 All walks are guided.